alexmclain/CDSCR/Readme.txt

 In the paper, cycle 6 through the 2015-2017 data is analyzed (we cannot post NSFG data on this website, but it is all publically available).

 McLain, A.C., S. Guo, M.E.
 Thoma, and J. Zhang (2020).
 Cross-sectional length biased semi-competing risks data.
-Under revision for the Annals of Applied Statistics.
+Submitted to the Annals of Applied Statistics.